Supply Chain Trends Every Packaging Leader Must Watch

 As mentioned in our Packaging Trends Report for 2026, right-sizing packages to eliminate empty space can cut material usage and shipping costs.

-Some firms are mitigating tariffs and fees by qualifying for trade agreements or sourcing materials from alternative regions.
+Some firms are mitigating tariffs through packaging design by sourcing materials from alternative regions and qualifying for trade agreements.

-Others negotiate fixed-rate contracts for key inputs to protect against price spikes.
+Others are negotiating fixed-rate contracts for key inputs to protect against price spikes.

 The focus is on structural efficiency gains rather than one-time cuts.